crashworks3d/Iron_Man_Servo/UPLOAD_CODE.md

 ## Download the code

-1. Using your browser, go to the GitHub repository with the Crashworkd 3D *"Iron Man Servo AM"*: https://github.com/crashworks3d/Iron_Man_Servo.
+1. Using your browser, go to the GitHub repository with the Crashworkd 3D *"Iron Man Servo"*: https://github.com/crashworks3d/Iron_Man_Servo.

-2. Look for the "Code" button, it should be located on the top right of the page, next to the "Issues" and "Pull requests" tabs.
+2. Look for the "Code" button, it should be located on the top right of the page, next to the "Go to File" button.

 3. Once you click on "Code" button, you will see multiple options, select "Download ZIP"